Get Ahead in Your Healthcare Career

 An applicant must hold a baccalaureate or advanced degree from an accredited institution, be a licensed healthcare professional or have a degree related to health sciences with plans to work in a healthcare setting.
 Students must meet with an advisor to design a program of study.

 Students may begin the program in any semester.
 Applications must be submitted no later than one month before the semester of entry.

 Applicants to the Master of Science in Health Sciences (MSHS) must meet the minimum requirements established by the College of Graduate Studies and the MSHS Program:

 - A minimum undergraduate grade-point average of 2.75.
-Applicants must also submit transcripts for all colleges and universities attended.
+Applicants must also submit official transcripts for all colleges and universities attended

 - Non-native English speakers who do not have an earned bachelor’s degree or higher from an accredited U.S. institution must demonstrate proof of English-language proficiency as indicated in the International Student Admission section of this catalog.